tomsoderlund/nextjs-pwa-graphql-sql-boilerplate/README.md

 (Shortcut: `yarn remove apollo-server-micro; rm -rf api`)

+## Modifying the app to your needs

+### Change app name

+Do search/replace for "nextjs-pwa-graphql-sql-boilerplate" AND "nextjs-pwa-graphql-sql" to something else.

-## Renaming “Article” to something else
+### Renaming “Article” to something else

-The database item is called “Article”, but you probably want something else in your app, e.g:
+The database item is called “Article”, but you probably want something else in your app.

+1. Rename the files:

     mv components/ArticleItem.js components/{NewName}Item.js
     mv components/ArticleList.js components/{NewName}List.js